Yaseer-03/Vehicle_Booking_System/README.md

 MySQL: The application uses MySQL as its database.
 Install and configure MySQL with the required database and tables.

 MySQL Connector/J: Download the MySQL Connector/J JAR file and add it to your project's classpath.

-You can find it here.
+- MySQL Connector/J: Download the [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/) JAR file and add it to your project's classpath.

 ## Thank You